johentsch/ms3/docs/manual.rst

 ^^^^^^^^^^^^^^^^^^^^^

 Measure count, identifier for the measure units in the XML encoding.
 Always starts with 1 for correspondence to MuseScore's status bar.
+For more detailed information, please refer to :ref:`mc_vs_mn`.

 .. _mn: